motorcycle 101 guides

 4.1 Minnesota Motorcycle Instruction Permit

-If you are under the age of 18, you are required to own a Minnesota motorcycle instruction permit first before you can be issued the full endorsement.
-You can begin applying for one if you are at least 16 years old.
+If you are under 18, you are required to hold onto a Minnesota motorcycle instruction permit first before you can be issued the full endorsement.
+You can begin applying for one if you are at or over 16.

-You will have to pay a fee of $29 to be officially issued a Minnesota motorcycle instruction permit.
-The permit will be valid for one year, but you are only required to hold onto it for six months.
+You will have to provide $29 to be issued a Minnesota motorcycle instruction permit.
+The permit is valid for one year, but you are only required to hold onto it for six months.

 During the application process, make sure that you have met or can complete the following requirements:

-• Complete Minnesota Motorcycle Safety Center Basic Rider Course
+• Complete the Minnesota Motorcycle Safety Center Basic Rider Course

 • Provide proof of I.D.